www.scantips.com

 • The pixel numbers need not be exact (± 10% is fine, it still prints within ± 10% of 300 dpi), but the ratio should be close (there is no reason ratio cannot be about exact).
 The largest poster prints for the wall, viewed from a distance, can make do with less resolution, maybe only 150 to 200 pixels per inch, if that is all the pixels you have.

-4. Then write a high quality JPG for printing (at least Adobe JPG Quality 9, ... why not?)
-Save this to a new file name (or use Raw), never destroy your original image.
-You may need it for something else from it in the future, maybe after your skills grow.
+4. Then write a high quality JPG for printing (like JPG Quality 9 or 90).
+Save this to a new file name (or use Raw), never destroy your original image if it has any importance.
+You may need it for something else in the future for a different goal.

 When we print in photo editors (for example in Adobe Elements or Photoshop), we specify paper size, and the default print size in inches is computed from the pixel dimensions and the value of the dpi number stored in the file (3000 pixels at 300 dpi, then 10 inches, which hopefully we prepared for this printing).
 But we can also print it a different size.
 This is also scaling.
 Scaling is changing the dpi number so it prints a different size.
 Or if you send the pixels out to be printed, and specify 5x7 inches, they will scale it to 5x7 for you.
 But the printer device itself needs that dpi number when it prints images (which is the only use for this dpi number).